Statistical and Computational Efficiency for Smooth Tensor Estimation with Unknown Permutations: Block-wise tensor estimation

-\end{lem} Lemma~\ref{lem:approx} implies that we can always find a block-wise polynomial tensor close to the signal tensor generated from $\alpha$-H\"older smooth function $f$.
-The approximation error decays with block number $k$ and degree $\min(\alpha,\ell+1)$.
+\end{prop} Proposition~\ref{lem:approx} implies that we can always find a block-wise polynomial tensor close to the signal tensor generated from $\alpha$-H\"older smooth function $f$.
+The approximation error decays with the block number $k$ and degree $\min(\alpha, \ell +1)$.